 - Ranking for relevant high-volume keywords

 Start by asking yourself a few questions.
-How do users search?
+How do users conduct their searches?
 What types of words or phrases do they use to find apps?
 Users tend to search in 2-3 word feature-based phrases.
 Using accurate mobile data will help developers understand user search behavior to better optimize their app.

 Keep in mind, developers that have an app on the iOS App Store are limited to a 100-character keyword bank.
-Google Play, however, doesn’t make developers declare their keywords.
+The Google Play Store, however, doesn’t make developers declare their keywords.
 Developers should still narrow down their targeted keywords to what is most relevant to their app and use them within the description.

 It’s also important to include relevant keywords that explain the app’s core features.
 If one of the core features is matching pieces, a developer could title their app, “App Name: Tap & Match!”